Low Fat Fryer Reviews UK

 Low Fat Fryers make healthy fryers since they use less oil.
 Whilst these are sometimes referred to as no oil fryers, they do require some oil but only a little.
 This is probably the single most important reason why people are switching to them in their thousands.
 Less oil or no oil fryers means healthy fryers.

 The low fat fryer has definitely made it’s mark but just how good is it at frying your favourite food?
 Well, we have tried several of these and we can report that not all healthy fryers are the same.
 Some work differently, some produce better results and others have additional features.
 Some produce perfect chips and some are frankly disappointing.
 So, if you are considering replacing your deep fat fryer you should read on.
 However, if having read all about healthy low fat fryers and you are not convinced, go to our deep fat fryers page and see what’s available over there.
 If you are feeling really healthy, we also have a page all about Steamers.
 Whatever product you choose, you can purchase directly from this website with great savings.

-How do Low Fat Fryers Work?
+How do Airfryers or Low Fat Fryers Work?

 Some models provide a rotating paddle which ensures the food is moved around and therefore evenly distributed.
 Others have the rotating paddle as an option (some foods don’t need one) and others don’t have one at all.
 In our tests, those that don’t have a rotating paddle performed worst when cooking chips (fries) as without the paddle they cooked unevenly resulting in some burning and some remaining ‘firm’.
 The photograph to the left was taken by a real customer and clearly shows these chips are cooked to perfection dispelling any rumours that low fat fryers can’t cook decent chips.
 In fact, these type of low fat fryers containing a paddle are ideal for chips and is one of the main reasons why customers buy them and one of the most cooked items they are used for.